LukasWoodtli/WebPage/content/solid.md

 There is a strong relationship between the LSP and the concept of Design by Contract :

-*„...when redefining a routine [in a derivative], you may only replace its precondition by a weaker one, and its postcondition by a stronger one.“* - Bertrand Meyer
+*"...when redefining a routine [in a derivative], you may only replace its precondition by a weaker one, and its postcondition by a stronger one."* - Bertrand Meyer

 - When using an object through its base class interface, the user knows only the pre- and postconditions of the base class.
   - Preconditions: Derived objects must not expect the users to obey stronger preconditions.
 They must accept anything that the base class could accept.